benhowell/benhowell.github.com/_posts/2014-09-09-the-forgotten-user.md

 article_img_title: Forgotten Grave – Abandoned Japan by Kurt Bell
 reddit_url:
 hn_url:
-article_img_alt: "An image depicting a forgotten grava as a metaphore for the forgotten future programmer who has decipher your code"
+article_img_alt: "An image depicting a forgotten grave as a metaphore for the forgotten future programmer who has decipher your code"
 ---
 {% include JB/setup %}
 <div class="intro">